jdjakub/phd-thesis/ch-bl.md

 This essay can be seen as a sketch of how we might build similar infrastructure on the back of modern computing environments with structured representation of data and graphical interfaces.
 In other words, we investigate what programming could look like if it were *re*-bootstrapped today, not on top of flat memory, but on a richer base platform such as that provided by web technologies.

-In his 1997 OOPSLA keynote "The Computer Revolution Hasn't Happened Yet"\ \cite{comprev}, Alan Kay hoped that future users of Squeak/Smalltalk would use it to start a virtuous cycle of innovation: "Think of how you can obsolete the damn thing by using its own mechanisms for getting the next version of itself."
+In his 1997 OOPSLA keynote "The Computer Revolution Hasn't Happened Yet"\ \cite{Comprev}, Alan Kay hoped that future users of Squeak/Smalltalk would use it to start a virtuous cycle of innovation: "Think of how you can obsolete the damn thing by using its own mechanisms for getting the next version of itself."
 It appears that these hopes were not answered in the 25 years since his keynote.
 Our modest contribution is to broaden the scope.
 If we weren't able to obsolete the damn *status quo* of text-only programming from Squeak, perhaps we can do it from any other platform---by following a handy sequence of steps.